- This line was added.

 In this command the

-rootuser logs into MySQL, the password is prompted for and entered on the command lineentered using an environment variable, the
+rootuser logs into MySQL, the password is prompted for and entered on the command line, the

-uberappdatabase is exported, and saved to a file in the root of the filesystem named
+uberappdatabase is exported, and saved to a file named

 Once the database export is complete, use the